ziyangz5/MinePilot/docs/final.md

 <div style="text-align:center"><img src="figures_f/f2.png" /></div>

 **Reward Function** <br><br>
 We want to define a non-sparse reward function.
 Therefore, we decide to use the current speed of the agent as the main reward.
 We use the 10 times of the speed subtracted from 1.6 to be the main reward.
 The reward will be negative if the speed is too slow.
 Also, we want to encourage our agent to avoid hitting pillars and do less meaningless actions.
-Therefore, we design the reward function as given below:
+Therefore, we used reward shaping method, and design the reward function as given below:

 $$
 R(s)=\left\{